gbrova/gbrova/_posts/2020-09-20-networking-and-http-servers.markdown

 - Wireshark is a thing, and it's actually really useful to visualize and debug these things.
 - Building an application server is actually not that hard, and quite educational.

 For this post I want to focus on the last bullet point.
-I spent a couple hours and built a super simple HTTP server in python, that just serves some static content.
+I spent a couple hours and built a super simple HTTP server [[^very-simple]] in python, that just serves some static content.
 This was a great way to learn about sockets and what it means to persist connections.
 I also now understand exactly what HTTP headers are, and I even got to review some multithreading!

+[^very-simple]: What I built here is extremely basic and doesn't come anywhere close to implementing the HTTP 1.1 spec.
+This [resource](https://www.jmarshall.com/easy/http/#http1.1c2) does a great job explaining the spec if you want a fuller implementation.

 ## Let's build an HTTP server!